Regular contributed oral talks are 10 minutes.

 - Keep the program on schedule to facilitate the parallel sessions, and

 - Help coax the discussion of papers with a question of your own, should none come from the floor.
 Otherwise, talks are not to be rearranged nor are presentations to be added unless approved by the AAS Office.
 Be sure to check the online program or mobile app for any withdrawn presentations.
 For those of you who have not chaired before, a list of helpful hints is below.

 Each session room will be equipped with a screen, laptop, projector, laser pointers, microphone, timer, and podium.

 AAS Hints for Session Chairs

-Introduce each speaker by reading the title of their contribution, their name, and their affiliation.
+- Introduce each speaker by reading the title of his or her contribution, name, and affiliation.